Southeast African cheetah: Reproduction and lifecycle

-Male cheetahs are sociable and may live in a group with other males.
+Male cheetahs are sociable and may live in a group with other male siblings.
 Males establish their territories by marking their territories by urinating on trees or termite mounds.

 The females, though, are not sociable and do not establish a territory.
 They are solitary and avoid each other.
 However, they may live with their mothers, daughters, or sisters on their home ranges.
 The female's home range's size can depend on the prey base.
 Cheetahs in southern African woodlands have ranges as small as 34 km2, while in some parts of Namibia, they can reach 1500 km2.

 Female cheetahs can reproduce at 13 to 16 months of age and with a typical age of sexual maturity between 20 and 23 months.
 The gestation can last for 90 to 95 days.
 Cub births mostly occur at November to January in Namibia and November to March in Zambia.
 Females hunt solo, except the cheetah cubs accompany their mothers to learn how to hunt on their own after the age of 5–6 weeks.
 After the cubs reach 18 months of age, the mother leaves her cubs, and the siblings remain as a group for a few months until the sisters leave the group and the brothers stay together.
 The male cubs may form alliances with other males after separating from their mother.